MobilityData/mobility-database-interface/docs/source/index.rst

 ..
-Mobility-Database-Interface-Documentation documentation master file, created by sphinx-quickstart on Wed Oct 14 12:50:20 2020.
+Mobility Database Interface documentation master file, created by sphinx-quickstart on Wed Oct 14 12:50:20 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Mobility-Database-Interface-Documentation's documentation!
+Welcome to Mobility Database Interface's documentation!
 =====================================================================

 .. toctree::